 Let go of your assumptions about your ICP sooner than later in the discovery process to save time and money.

-While their assumptions about the paint point’s existence were correct, the ICP they thought would have the greatest pain point was unwilling to consider them.
+While their assumptions about the pain point’s existence were correct, the ICP they thought would have the greatest pain point was unwilling to consider them.
 They started with the enterprise segment but realized that enterprises were already using other software.
 Given the annual contracts, education, and internal change management, it is always harder to convert someone from another tool to a new one.

 Shashank: “Looking back, we could have handled things differently when we first noticed that the enterprise market wasn't the right fit for us.
 We should have quickly adjusted our focus to target mid-market or SMB instead.
 However, as founders, we sometimes fall victim to the gambler's fallacy.
 We invest more money or time to make up for what we've lost.
 We thought, "Maybe we're looking at the wrong sector.
 Maybe it shouldn't be finance, but manufacturing."
 We could have minimized our losses by making the switch earlier.
 Instead of spending three months, we could have spent just one and moved on.”